anagjorge/jogo-flappy-bird/README.md

 #  Flappy Bird

-this is a reinterpretation of the traditional flappy bird game, in which the player scores as he passes obstacles
+This is a reinterpretation of the traditional flappy bird game, in which the player scores as he passes obstacles

 ## Screenshots